Unity-Technologies/Unity-Robotics-Hub/tutorials/ros_unity_integration/service.md

 }
 ```

-- From the main menu bar, open `Robotics/ROS Settings`, and change the `ROS IP Address` variable to the ROS IP.
 - Create an empty GameObject and name it `RosService`.
 - Attach the `RosServiceExample` script to the `RosService` GameObject.
 Drag the cube GameObject onto its `cube` parameter.
 - Pressing play in the Editor should start communication with the `position_service` script, running as a ROS node, causing the cube to move to random positions in the scene.